Docker for development

 Why?

 Consider your app's production environment.
 You're likely running on cloud.gov (which runs Ubuntu Linux) with specific versions of databases, app language (e.g. Go/Node/Python/Ruby), and required libraries (you are pinning your dependencies, right?).
-Now consider your local environment; if you're an TTS engineer, you likely have OS X, language version management tools, and an assortment of strategies for running databases, worker queues, etc. If you're a designer, open source contributor, or working at a partner agency, we should assume even less.
+Now consider your local environment; if you're an 18F engineer, you likely have OS X, language version management tools, and an assortment of strategies for running databases, worker queues, etc. If you're a designer, open source contributor, or working at a partner agency, we should assume even less.
 Not only do we have significant mismatches between these environments, we also require significant setup for new and infrequent contributors.

 Docker promises a partial solution to this problem by wrapping dependencies into a consistent, reproducible environment.
 While we don't generally support Docker in production, we can create a setup that matches cloud.gov relatively closely and which makes running our app painless.